plusclouds/whmcs-addon/README.md

 You are open to make any contributions.
 If you would like to add a new feature or fix a bug please send us an email; codewithus (at) nextdeveloper.com.

-Many thanks to [https://domainmerkezi.net/](Domain Merkezi) for their time and efforts which helps this package be created.
+Many thanks to [Domain Merkezi](https://domainmerkezi.net/) for their time and efforts which helps this package be created.